rahulpathak-DA/Google_Cyclist_Project/README.md

 7.#Usage Duration Segmentation#:Understanding that most customers utilize bikes for durations under 20 minutes, create a nuanced marketing strategy by categorizing usage into duration buckets (e.g., up to 20 mins, 20 mins to 1 hour, over 1 hour).
 Tailor promotions to each category to maximize user satisfaction and encourage extended usage.

-8.#Targeting High-Milestone, Low-Footfall Areas#: Despite numerous milestones, some locations experience lower footfall.
+8.#Targeting large number of landmarks , Low-Footfall Areas#: Despite numerous milestones, some locations experience lower footfall.
 Direct targeted efforts towards these areas to increase awareness and engagement.
 Explore strategies to attract more users to these specific locations, ensuring a more balanced and widespread utilization of our services.